BeanieBoyX/GeorgesUnblockedGames/README.md

 # How to use?

-First, download the file from the releases tab.
+First, download the Source code (zip) file from the releases tab.
+Unzip (extract) the file
 Open the file and launch "GeorgesUnblockedGames.html" and that will have all the games.

 # Common Errors: